portlandcodeschool/jsi/_posts/00-09-03-security.md

 ### Exercise: password hashing

-Take one of your previous projects that allowed signing in (or throw together a new project with a sign-in form, if you prefer).
+Take one of your previous projects that allowed signing in (or use [the login sample code](https://github.com/portlandcodeschool-jsi/authme/), if you prefer).
 Update it so that when a user signs up or changes their password, the password is hashed using SHA-256.
 When a user signs in, hash the supplied password and compare it to the stored hash.
 Use [Node's `crypto` library][node-crypto], specifically the `createHash`, `Hash.update`, and `Hash.digest` functions.

 ## Password salting